jupyter/enhancement-proposals/29-jep-process/README.md

 With that in mind, the JEP process operates under the following tenets:

-- **The JEP process is intended for proposed changes of non-trivial scope.  “**Non-trivial” is addressed below in the “JEP / Not-a-JEP Rubric” of this document.
+- **The JEP process is intended for proposed changes of non-trivial scope.**  “Non-trivial” is addressed below in the “JEP / Not-a-JEP Rubric” of this document.
 If proposals that go through the JEP process do not receive the benefits listed above, the JEP process should be amended to better scope what applied.

 - **The JEP process naturally complements the PR process, but does not replace it.**  A thoroughly-reviewed and approved JEP is a valuable reference during a PR to reduce friction, reduce time-consuming context sharing, and encapsulate decisions and other discussions.
 Moving a premature PR into a JEP should be a lightweight process that doesn’t cause friction for the contributor.